Slack vs Discord: Everything You Need to Know

 Discord’s search function is not bad either, allowing you to narrow down your results via several filters, but it can’t compare to Slack’s elaborate modifiers.

-One upside of Discord, though, is the fact you can search your entire message history, no matter the pricing plan you’re using.
+One upside of Discord, though, is the fact that you can search your entire message history, no matter the pricing plan you’re using.

 Slack and Discord boast good security, but Slack is more reliable